-We all know how it works: as we are approaching the end of the year, we think about all the things we wanted to achieve but didn’t, and all the things we really plan to do next year.
+We all know how it works: as we are approaching the end of the year, we think about all the things we wanted to achieve but didn’t, and all the things we really plan to do next year as our new year’s resolution.
 However, this „new year, new me” has become pretty mainstream, and not many of us stick to it for more than a few weeks.
 Just because a new year is starting, it doesn’t mean that the hard work is not our responsibility, and we shouldn’t necessarily wait for a year to end in order to pick up a new hobby or for instance, attend private swimming lessons in London.

 Taking the time to actually do some exercise is not always easy.
 We have a job, we have a family, and at the end of the day we are too tired to do additional activities.
 However, once you take the first step, things become easier and easier.
 Swimming has several benefits both to the mind and body, so it’s one of the best activities you could have chosen for this year’s challenge.